MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/samples-overview.md

 keywords: Microsoft Mesh, getting started, samples, tutorials, features, toolkit, Mesh toolkit
 ---

-# Samples Overview
+# Mesh Samples Overview

-The Mesh samples are a great way to learn about the different kinds of Mesh Experiences you can create and the features you can add to an environment.
-They can also be used as a starting point for your custom environment; each project is already set up with the Mesh toolkit package and contains many assets that you might find useful.
+The Mesh samples can be used as a starting point for your custom environment; each project is already set up with the Mesh toolkit package and contains many assets that you might find useful.

+Studying the Mesh samples will help you learn about the following:

+- Different types of experiences you can create with Mesh.
+- The many assets available in the Mesh toolkit.
+- The Mesh components that can make GameObjects interactive.
+- The different types of interactivity (for example, simple grabbing, or grabbing and holding, or grabbing and throwing)
+- How to set up events and actions through visual scripting.
+- Mesh-specific nodes that you can use in your scripts.
+- How physics works in Mesh.

-## About the Mesh samples
+## About the samples

 - **Mesh 101**: Mesh 101 is a tutorial, but it also doubles as a sample.
 In the project, you can open the *StartingPoint* scene and begin walking through the tutorial.
 However, the project contains another scene named *FinishedProject* which is a completed version of the tutorial.
 You can view this scene as a sample and use it as starting point for your project just as you would with any of the other samples.
 [Get started with the Mesh 101 tutorial](../mesh-101-tutorial/mesh-101-01-overview-and-setup.md).